 Probably the best thing that could happen to you is that you find a used boat like yours that is being sold and the owner will remove the poling platform to sell to you directly for a couple of hundred bucks!

 Using an already functional poling platform that someone is selling can be ideal because if it's in good shape, it will last a lifetime and you can get it at a good discount.

 Even a custom-made platform will undoubtedly be more affordable than getting it from a marine aluminum fabricator or the manufacturer of your boat.

 If you really want to save some money with a custom job, buy the aluminum tubing and platform directly yourself and bring it to a welder to put it together for you.
 You'll likely have to cut the pieces to the right specifications and then someone may help you out with welding it for you.

 Cheap Poling Platform DIY Idea for a Jon Boat

-Do you have any cheap poling platform DIY ideas that worked for you?
-Feel free to share it with us in the comment ox below!
+Do you have any cheap poling platform DIY ideas that either worked for you, or you think would work?
+Feel free to share your ideas with us in the comment section below!

 Related: How Much Does It Cost To Repower A Boat?